Data dependent energy modelling for worst case energy consumption analysis: Introduction

 \section{Introduction}

 In real-time embedded systems, execution time of a program must be bounded.
 This can provide guarantees that tasks will meet hard deadlines and the system will function without failure.
-Recently, efforts have been made to give upper bounds on program energy consumption to determine if a task will complete within an available energy budget.
-However, such analysis often uses energy models that do not explicitly consider the dynamic power drawn by switching of data, instead producing an upper-bound using averaged random or scaled instruction models~\cite{Jayaseelan2006,Wagemann2015}.
+Recently, efforts have been made to give upper bounds on program energy consumption to determine if a task will complete within an available energy budget \cite{Jayaseelan2006, isa-energy-lopstr13, scopes15, Wagemann2015, taco:GeorgiouKCE2017}.
+Motivating this research is the developing Internet of Things (IoT) market, where pervasive deeply embedded devices require battery- or harvester-based energy sources.
+Inaccurate energy consumption estimates can lead to expensive maintenance, or task failure if power thresholds are exceeded.

-A safe and tightly bound model for WCEC analysis must be close to the hardware's actual behavior, but also give confidence that it never under-estimates.
-Current models have not been analyzed in this context to provide sufficient confidence, and power figures from manufacturer datasheets are not sufficiently detailed to provide tight bounds.
+However, existing WCEC analyses often use energy models that do not explicitly consider the dynamic power drawn by switching of data in instruction operands, instead producing an upper bound using averaged random or scaled instruction models~\cite{Jayaseelan2006, isa-energy-lopstr13, scopes15, Wagemann2015, taco:GeorgiouKCE2017}.
+A safe and tightly bound model for WCEC analysis must be close to the hardware's actual behaviour, but also give guarantees that it never under-estimates.
+Current models have not been analysed in this context to provide sufficient confidence, and power figures from manufacturer datasheets are not sufficiently detailed to provide tight bounds.